 When it came time to write your website, you knew there was only one way to do it: complete and utter immersion.

-Armed with a bottomless mug of decaf Earl Grey and notes from your niching exercises, you enter your writing weekend with the same fierce devotion as Lesley Knope to Ann Perkins.
+With a bottomless mug of decaf Earl Grey and notes from your niching exercises, you enter your writing weekend with the same fierce devotion as Lesley Knope to Ann Perkins.

 “What is one thing you wish you had been told before going into private practice?”